jill-augustine/jill-augustine.github.io/README.md

 Note the `--rm` option of `docker run` removes the container after it has been exited.

 Check ability to build with the following: `docker run --rm -it github-io bundle exec jekyll build`.
-You can check the error code with `docker run --rm -it github-io bundle exec jekyll build; exho $?`
+You can check the error code with `docker run --rm -it github-io bundle exec jekyll build; echo $?`